suncoast-devs/handbook/curriculum/fundamentals/javascript/assignments/blackjack.md

 - Create an event-driven user interface
 - Effectively use loops, conditionals and other control structures to implement [control flows](https://en.wikipedia.org/wiki/Control_flow)
-- Demonstrate usage of JavaScript object and arrays to model resources
+- Demonstrate usage of JavaScript objects and arrays to model resources

 ## Requirements